intmus/inttheory19-20/_23-intro-to-post-tonal/b1-ex-mod12inversion.md

 ## Applying Mod12

-As you hopefully can see, there are only six *unique* inversion pairs when you eliminate duplicates when looking at the pitch letters.
+As you hopefully can see, there are only six *unique* inversion pairs once you eliminate duplicates by examining pitch letters.
 However, when we instead look at the pitch-class integers, you still have 12 unique pc sets because negative numbers differentiate the sets.
 You have just demonstrated the importance of using Mod12 to simplify all pc sets to only include integers between 0 and 11.
 (This is also a visual demonstration of how *octave equivalency* works.)
-If you look at the chart below, you can see what happens when we apply Mod12 to a series of integers; it creates a continuously repeating set of integers between 0 and 11, which means that you inversion is simple when using fixed zero.
+If you look at the chart below, you can see what happens when we apply Mod12 to a series of integers; it creates a continuously repeating set of integers between 0 and 11, which means that inversion is as simple as memorizing six pairs...as long as you are using fixed zero/six as your inversion axis.
+If you decide to invert around a different pitch class, you will  end up with six different pairs.

 -e | -t | -9 | -8 | -7 | -6 | -5 | -4 | -3 | -2 | -1 | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | t | e
  --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---